 Standard Budget Ear Muff – These are inexpensive ear muffs that will protect your hearing while mowing the lawn, best suited to someone who will be mowing their garden at home / using these muffs relatively infrequently

 Bluetooth Ear Muffs with a microphone.
-These earmuffs are similar to the standard ear muffs above.
-They do, however, have speakers built in so you can listen to music from any of your Bluetooth enabled devices.
+These earmuffs are like the standard ear muffs above.
+They do, however, have speakers built in so you can listen to music from any of your Bluetooth-enabled devices.
 (E.g. Smartphone).

 Pair that allows talking but still reduces the loudest noises

-Once you have ear muffs, they can be you for numerous activities that are also noisy.
+Once you have ear muffs, they can be you for many activities that are also noisy.

 If you require more information, please check these references

 Prevention of Noise-Induced Hearing Loss , article, “www.sciencedirect.com”, retrieved on, Thu 07-May-2020